 - Recent inquiries

 - New accounts

 - Available credit

-In each category, you’re score is based on A, B, C and D grades.
+In each category, your score is based on A, B, C, and D grades.
 You can also click on any category and run “what-if” scenarios.
 For example, you can look at what having no late payments for the next 12 months will do to your score.
-Or you can measure the impact of a late payment.
+Or you can measure the impact of late payment.

 If you just want to monitor your credit scores on an ongoing basis, use the free options.
 Use the paid services only when you get close to getting a new mortgage.